Table of Contents Show

 In certain parts of North America, the Northern Hawk Owl has been expanding its range and eating Great Horned Owls.
 There is a theory that the Northern Hawk Owl may have been artificially selected for its rapid attack on owl-prey because it is believed that the Northern Hawk Owl might have been able to kill larger owls despite being smaller on average than them.
-The Northern Hawk Owl can prey upon the Great Horned Owl due to it being able to snatch an owl from its high perch, while no other avian predator is known to have this advantage against the Great Horned Owl.
+The Northern Hawk Owl can prey upon due to it being able to snatch an owl from its high perch, while no other avian predator is known to have this advantage.

-The only animals that are confirmed to prey upon the Great Horned Owl are humans, which hunt them for their feathers and meat.
+The only animals that are confirmed to prey upon humans, which hunt them for their feathers and meat.
 Some of the human-caused deaths of Great Horned Owls may involve poisoning, usually when farmers use poison gas in order to control vermin populations.
 Roughly 20% of all known deaths in Idaho are caused by humans.
 The 80% majority of unnatural deaths are either caused by cars or electrocution.

 The birds of prey are not known to be hunted by the larger raptors in their range, despite their size being considerably greater.
-This is because smaller raptors are vulnerable to injury when attacking the fierce talons of the Great Horned Owl.
+This is because smaller raptors are vulnerable to injury when attacking the fierce talons.
 However, there was an instance where a golden eagle was observed attacking a Great Horned Owl that it had successfully captured.

 The human-caused death rate of owls has led their conservation status to change to “vulnerable” species in some places.

-Human activities have also made it difficult for the great horned owl to nest in their natural environments.
+Human activities have also made it difficult to nest in their natural environments.
 The same habitats that are ideal for nesting are logged for construction materials, which puts the eggs at risk of being crushed or buried.

 The US Fish and Wildlife Service is currently working on potential conservation methods for greater horned owls, but none have been found yet until significant changes are made in their habitats.
 Scientists are currently investigating ways to protect owl eggs and nests by using scare tactics like predator decoys or owl calls.

-The status of the great horned owl would be improved by reducing the urban sprawl that is taking over green spaces, which are important for their nesting habits.
+The status would be improved by reducing the urban sprawl that is taking over green spaces, which are important for their nesting habits.
 Camping in protected areas needs to be prohibited since these birds are not used to human proximity.
 Wildlife rehabilitation centers should promote the adoption of great horned owls so they can live in captivity if they cannot survive in the wild anymore.
 Steps have been taken to ensure all captive birds, prey to human amusement, are returned to their natural habitat.
-These steps will help ensure that the great horned owl is able to continue living in its natural environment for years to come.
+These steps will help ensure that it is able to continue living in its natural environment for years to come.